 The U.S. Department of Agriculture is responsible for implementation of the Farm Bill through two agencies: Farm Service Agency and the Natural Resources Conservation Service.
 The current Farm Bill, called the Agriculture Improvement Act of 2018, was enacted into law in December 2018 and expires in 2023.
 For more information on conservation programs for landowners through the existing Farm Bill, see the Farmer’s Guide to 2018 Farm Bill Programs.

 The Migratory Bird Hunting and Conservation Stamp – commonly called the Federal Duck Stamp – raises about $37 million annually.
 Around 1.5 million duck stamps are sold every year, and proceeds from the sale of the stamp are used to buy or lease wetlands and associated upland habitats for inclusion in the National Wildlife Refuge System.
 Since 1934, stamp sales have raised over $1 billion, which supported the protection of over 6 million acres of bird habitat.

 Today, about 70% of this funding goes to secure wetland and grassland habitat in the Prairie Pothole Region through the Migratory Bird Conservation Fund.
 This is helping to secure the core of the continent’s “Duck Factory,” the major nesting grounds for ducks.
 These same ducks travel across the country and visit Stamp-secured habitat in stopover migration and wintering areas.

 Waterfowl hunters, bird watchers, other outdoor recreationists, art and stamp collectors, and many other people who wish to invest in wetland and grassland conservation can buy these stamps for just $25.
-Duck Stamps are available for purchased from the U.S. Postal Service or U.S. Fish and Wildlife Service.
+Duck Stamps are available for purchase from the U.S. Postal Service or U.S. Fish and Wildlife Service.
 Additionally, many National Wildlife Refuges and sporting goods stores sell the stamps.